josdem/hugo/content/techtalk/spring/spring_webflux_artifactory_library.md

 ## Publishing using Maven

-With Maven you need to specify in the `distributionManagement` section repository id which must be unique and URL:
+With Maven you need to specify in the `distributionManagement` section repository id, which must be unique and URL:

 ```xml
 <distributionManagement>